Georgia Rail Passenger Program: Athens to Atlanta ("Brain Train")

 The Athens, Georgia route will connect nine of Georgia's colleges and universities, including Georgia Institute of Technology, Georgia State University, Emory University, Georgia Gwinnett College, and the University of Georgia.
 Furthermore, the commuter rail will link the Centers for Disease Control, the new Paul D. Coverdell Center for Biomedical and Health Sciences, as well as the emerging BioScience Corridor along Georgia State Route 316.

 The route is estimated to divert 1.8 million drivers from the highways by 2025.
 As many as 8,000 individuals or more could conceivably use the system every day, and it could remove 5,300 cars daily from already overtaxed roadways during peak travel times.
 Also, previous studies have indicated that commuter rail is 25 times safer than driving.

 The Georgia Brain Train Group is a non-profit organization with the goal to educate the general public about the opportunities surrounding commuter rail.
 The group is made of community activists, business leaders, and professionals from every county and city along the proposed route.
 The group is led by self-described entrepreneur, re-developer, and former Georgia state representative Emory Morsberger of the Morsberger Group.
 Morsberger projects have previously included the revitalization of downtown Lawrenceville.

 As currently proposed, the route will cost $383 million as determined by a 2005 estimate.
 This price projection includes construction, rail stations, and rail cars.
-While tickets sales alone will not fully fund the $5 million in operating costs, it is important to note that no mass transit system in the United States operates without some form of government subsidies.
+While tickets sales alone will not fully fund the $5 million in operating costs, no mass transit system in the United States operates without some form of government subsidies.
 Transit advocates often interpret transit subsidization as parallel to road building, which is typically totally subsidized, although ongoing operating costs may be lower.